Keaghan Jacobs

-Keaghan Jacobs (born 9 September 1989) is a South African professional soccer player who plays as a midfielder for Arbroath, having previously had two spells at Livingston, a short spell with Bidvest Wits, and a loan to Falkirk.
+Keaghan Jacobs (born 9 September 1989) is a South African professional soccer player who plays as a midfielder for Scottish club Gala Fairydean Rovers, having previously had two spells at Livingston, a short spell with Bidvest Wits, and a loan to Falkirk before going onto Arbroath for two seasons.

-Career
+Club career

 Livingston

 A product of Livingston's youth system, Jacobs made a scoring debut for the first-team on 24 November 2007 in a 4–0 home win against Alloa Athletic in the Scottish Cup.
 He made his first league appearance on 1 December 2007 in a 2–2 draw against Greenock Morton.
-He made 5 more appearances in the 2007–08 season.
+He made five more appearances in the 2007–08 season.
 The following season, he gained more first-team experience, making 17 appearances largely as a substitute.

 Although born in South Africa, Jacobs was eligible to play for Scotland through residency eligibility rules.
-He was considered for selection b the Scotland U21 team, but never played for them.
+He was considered for selection by the Scotland U21 team, but never played for them.

 Jacobs remained with Livingston following their financial difficulties and subsequent demotion to the Scottish Third Division.
 In December 2009, he signed a new contract with the club keeping him at Almondvale until the summer of 2012.
 He played a key role in helping the club win back to back Third and Second division championships on their ascent back to the Scottish First Division.
 On 19 April 2012, Jacobs signed a new two-year contract with the club.